How To Create a Writing Routine with a Full-Time Job

 Lavendaire has an Ideal Week Planner for those who like to keep a weekly schedule of times to work on various projects.

-Other people might not want to look so far ahead.
+Others might not want to look so far ahead.
 They may be interested in a daily planner.
 I do both.

 Going with the flow and only working once inspiration hits seems like the way you’d want to do it as a creative, but you can’t rely on inspiration.